-- For new centres and those with a high risk rating, CTQ will continually monitor performance and compliance by conducting EQA activities, including sampling and/or moderating assessment. - When CTQ are satisfied that standards have been achieved, the Centre's risk rating will be reduced and the Centre will be approved to mark assessments and claim certificates without the need for EQA sampling activity to take place prior to certification. - All CTQ approved Centres will receive a minimum of two interactions per year, depending on their size and risk rating.
-These will focus on IQA, standardisation and the implementation of Centre's policy and procedure.
+- For new centres and those with a high risk rating, CTQ appointed EQAs will monitor performance and compliance by conducting a minimum of three separate moderation sampling activities for the qualification when the centre wishes to claim certification. - When the EQA is satisfied that standards have been achieved the Centre's risk rating will be reduced and the Centre will be approved to mark the assessments and claim certification without the need for EQA sampling activity to take place prior to certification.
+All CTQ approved Centres will receive a minimum of two interactions per year, depending on their size and risk rating.